gregorwolf1973/snappymail-addon/snappymail/DOCS.md

 ### Cannot connect to local mailserver
 - Verify the Mailserver add-on is running
-- Check that the domain `biker633.ddnss.de` is correct
+- Check that the domain `dynamic.dns.provider` is correct

 ### Forgot admin password
 - Change `admin_password` in the add-on options and restart